matthewiiv/devx/user-claude/commands/issues.md

    - Once you have formulated your plan, draft the Linear issue content.
    - Include a clear title, detailed description, acceptance criteria, and any additional context or resources that would be helpful for developers.
+   - You must include everything needed to build the feature.
+Assume the developer building from the issue will not have access to anything other than the issue.
    - Use appropriate formatting (e.g., Markdown) to enhance readability.
    - Do not include information about timelines or estimates.